 If you can’t wait to show it off, ask your artist to use clear cellophane wrap.

 As soon as you take off your bandage, wash your tattoo.
 Use lukewarm water and antibacterial soap.
-No washcloths.
-They are rough and can cause damage.
+No washcloths, as they are rough and can cause damage.
 Your hand is actually the best tool to clean with.

 Once your tattoo is nice and clean, pat dry with a clean towel until it’s completely dry.
 Do not rub.
 Once dry, put on a small amount of Vitamin A and D enriched balm like the ManukaRx HHH Tattoo Care Balm, it’s been especially formulated, strong on vitamins and antibacterial oils to protect your treasure.